 Crops in Potamia:

 In Potamia you will see tall eucalyptus, large areas of olives, citrus, vegetables and grain.
 It is worth noting that in the 1950s the village used to grow Tobacco.
-In fact, the tobacco house continues to be preserved in the village.
+In fact, the smoke “house”, the hall where the tobacco was processed, still stands today.

 For the map of the area, click HERE